alatham13/Open_ABC_PopZ/README.md

 Here, we walk through an example of the simulations and analysis used in our manuscript.
-All steps for performing simulations and analysis are demonstrated using the WT PopZ system, and are implemented in OpenABC (https://github.com/ZhangGroup-MITChemistry/OpenABC/).
+All steps for performing simulations and analysis are demonstrated using the WT PopZ system, and are implemented in OpenABC (https://github.com/ZhangGroup-MITChemistry/OpenABC/), version 1.06.

 ## Running HPS+SMOG simulations -------------------------
 Slab simulations of PopZ are run through a 4 step procedure.
 They begin from an alpha-fold structure of the PopZ mutant, in a set oligomerization state.
 The included scripts are examples for WT-PopZ trimer at 150 mM monovalent salt, WT-PopZ trimer at 600 mM monovalent salt, WT-PopZ trimer at 150 mM monovalent salt and pH~4, and OD-PopZ trimer at 150 mM monovalent salt.